One of the mysteries of the English language finally explained.

-Finely powdered sugar with cornstarch added, used for making icings and candy.
+Finely powdered sugar used for making icings and candy.

 - ‘Homemade marshmallows are dusted with confectioner's sugar and cut in squares.’

 - ‘Sift confectioner's sugar over the top of the cake and serve warm.’

 - ‘‘This cake is so moist and delectable that a dusting of confectioner's sugar is all you need to top it,’ he says.’

 - ‘Sieve confectioner's sugar all over the surface.’

 - ‘Those crispy little cookies, pink and rectangular with a dusting of confectioner's sugar, are a specialty from Reims, the largest city in the region of Champagne.’